Grimm1/Call-of-Duty-simple-RCON/README.md

 ## ⚙️ Features

 - **Full RCON Control**: Full administrative access for managing multiple Call of Duty servers.
-- **Multiple Game Support**: Works with servers from Call of Duty 1, 2, 4 and world at war.
+- **Multiple Game Support**: Works with servers from Call of Duty 1, UO, 2, 4 and world at war.
 - **Map Rotations**: Create and manage custom map rotations for your server.
 - **User Management**: Add, remove, and manage users with full control over their access and roles.
 - **Kick Users**: Easily kick disruptive players from the server.